lingeringsocket/shlurd/docs/readme.md

 Predators and scavengers are kinds of animal.
 Dogs and wolves are kinds of canine.
 A housecat or a lion is a kind of feline.
-A wolf or a lion is a kind of predator.
-A dog is a kind of scavenger.
+A wolf or a lion is a kind of predator, and a dog is a kind of scavenger.
 ```

 As seen above with "a canine or a feline", you can combine your